ReSpeak/rust-ts3plugin-sys/README.md

 A higher level library that depends on this ffi bindings is [ts3plugin](https://github.com/Flakebi/rust-ts3plugin).

+TeamSpeak 3.3 updates the plugin api version from 22 to 23.
+Version 0.4 and above are compatible with this version.

+TeamSpeak 3.1.1 updates the plugin api version from 21 to 22 but stays backwards compatible so plugins with version 21 can still be loaded.

 TeamSpeak 3.1 updates the plugin api version from 20 to 21.
-Version 0.2 and above are compatible with this version while version 0.1 is compatible with the api version 20.
+Version 0.2 and 0.3 are compatible with this version while version 0.1 is compatible with the api version 20.

 Usage